-(12) ANNUAL AUDIT. -- The board shall provide for cause an annual financial audit of the foundation foundation's financial accounts to be conducted by an independent certified public accountant in accordance with s.
+- an annual financial audit of the foundation foundation's financial accounts to be conducted by an independent certified public accountant in accordance with s.
 215.98 rules adopted by the department.
 The annual audit report shall be submitted to the Auditor General and the department for review.
-The Auditor General and the department may require and receive from the foundation, or from its independent auditor, any relevant detail or supplemental data.

-- (13) ASSESSMENT OF PROGRAM RESULTS. -- The success of the Jobs for Florida's Graduates Program shall be assessed as follows: - Beginning in the first year of the Jobs for Florida's Graduates Program, the Office Division of Economic and Demographic Research of the Joint Legislative Management Committee shall undertake, during the initial phase, an ongoing longitudinal study of participants to determine the overall efficacy of the program.
+The Auditor General and the department may require and receive from the foundation, or from its independent auditor, any relevant detail or supplemental data. - (13) ASSESSMENT OF PROGRAM RESULTS.--The success of the Jobs for Florida's Graduates Program shall be assessed as follows: - (b) Beginning in the first year of the Jobs for Florida's Graduates Program, the Office Division of Economic and Demographic Research of the Joint Legislative Management Committee shall undertake, during the initial phase, an ongoing longitudinal study of participants to determine the overall efficacy of the program.
 The division shall transmit its findings each year to the Office of Program Policy Analysis and Government Accountability for inclusion in the report provided for in paragraph (a).

-Section 111.
+Section 108.
 Subsection (9) of section 455.32, Florida Statutes, is amended to read: